johnpcarter/JcPublicTools/README.md

 If your packages directory is already under version control

-*$git submodule add https://github.com/johnpcarter/JcPublicTools.git JcAPITools*
+*$git submodule add https://github.com/johnpcarter/JcPublicTools.git JcPublicTools*

 or if you are not, then simply clone the repository